 But then came the Yom Kippur War, with my new country tottering on the brink of extinction.
 In its wake, everything changed, including the music.
 The idealism of youth was shattered, and Israel began to awaken to the big world outside.
 Two new artists spoke to my ears in aesthetically mature and culturally engaging voices – Kaveret (Beehive) and Matti Caspi (b.
 1949).
 His first two solo albums (1974, 1976) are still among my very favorites today.

 I really can’t do justice to the entirety of Matti Caspi’s large and varied corpus.
 Here’s one of my favorites, ‘How Dares the Star?‘ And another, ‘Here, Here’, using musical terminology to describe a song about a relationship.
 Here’s one of his most moving love songs, ‘Brit Olam‘ (Eternal Covenant).
-And here’s one of the funniest clips I’ve ever seen, ‘A Man Should Not Be Alone‘.
+And here’s one of the funniest clips I’ve ever seen, ‘A Man Should Not Be Alone‘ (which also got its very own SoTW 150 all to itself, together with the Adam and Eve story).
 The text is from Gen 2:18.
 Matti was born and raised on a kibbutz, so he’s no stranger to the cowshed.
 Note the footwear.
 Towards the end, he says, ‘Kulam!’
 (Everyone join in singing!).

 In 1973 he was doing his reserve duty writing a program for the Air Force Troupe (my reserve duty, in contrast, usually consisted of planting mine fields—do you know how heavy anti-tank mines are?).
 There Matti (25) met Netanela (19), with the blackest hair on God’s earth, Uzbeki cheekbones and a timbre thicker than Nina Simone’s.
 Over the years he employed her voice as a unique color in his musical palette.
 Back then, a year before his first solo album, he composed a song based on lyrics by Shimrit Orr, ‘Shir HaYona’ (The Dove’s Song):